-Here are 7 simple steps how we replaced a good portion of our lawn with food production using a combination of the Back to Eden and Lasagna no till gardening methods.
+Here are 7 simple steps of how we replaced our lawn with food production using a sheet mulch no till gardening methods.
 It is well worth the little extra work to have great soil down the road.

 1. Till the new garden area